adamzerner/az.helpers/az-helpers/README.md

 The +/- has a class of `az-collapsible` on it.
 You'll probably want to use that class to position and style the element.

 ### Debug
+Displays a button that you could click to `console.log` data that you're interested in.

+In addition to `console.logging`, it will also assign `window.azDebug[vm.name] = vm.content` so that you could inspect the data more easily.

 To use:
 ```
 <az-debug name="users" content="vm.users"></az-debug>